yvrxbt/vertex-ob/README.md

+Here's the updated and improved version of your README.md file:

-# Project Name: RESTful API with Internal Orderbook
+# Project Name: Websocket with Internal Orderbook

 ## Introduction

-This project aims to develop a simple application in Python that serves a single function: stream a single live orderbook for BTC (Bitcoin) from the onchain perp exchange Vertex.
-You will need to recreate the orderbook given a stream of updates received from the exchange's public websocket.
-No API keys are required, but you will need a VPN to connect to the websocket if subscribing inside the United States.
-Any resource available to you is allowed (including AI tools like Chat-GPT).
+This project aims to develop a simple Python application that streams a live orderbook for BTC (Bitcoin) from the on-chain perpetual exchange, Vertex.
+You'll need to recreate the orderbook using a stream of updates received from the exchange's public WebSocket.
+No API keys are required, but you will need a VPN to connect to the WebSocket if subscribing inside the United States.
+You may use any resources available, including AI tools like ChatGPT.

-To pass this case study, you need to demonstrate the following...
+To pass this case study, you need to demonstrate the following:

 ## Must Complete

-1. **Websocket Client:** A websocket client to specifically communicate with Vertex to stream order book updates via the Book Depth stream.
+1. **WebSocket Client:** Implement a WebSocket client to communicate with Vertex and stream orderbook updates via the Book Depth stream.

-2. **Orderbook Builder:** The websocket will stream orderbook updates from different depths in the book into an object to process the streamed events.
+2. **Orderbook Builder:** Develop a class to process and build the orderbook from the streamed updates.

-3. **Entrypoint / Orderbook Display:** Provide us with an entrypoint to the application which will display the assembled orderbooks *live* from the orderbook builder class to the user.
-We will run your code from this entrypoint and compare the output to a live vertex orderbook to judge the accuracy of the case study.
+3. **Entrypoint / Orderbook Display:** Provide an entry point to the application that displays the assembled orderbook *live* to the user.
+We will run your code from this entry point and compare the output to a live Vertex orderbook to judge accuracy.

 ## Implementation Details

-### Websocket Client
+### WebSocket Client

-- You can find documentation on the book depth stream necessary to obtain orderbook updates from Vertex [here](https://docs.vertexprotocol.com/developer-resources/api/subscriptions/events#book-depth).
-You cannot use the Python SDK for this project, implement everything yourself!
+- Refer to the [Vertex documentation](https://docs.vertexprotocol.com/developer-resources/api/subscriptions/events#book-depth) for details on obtaining orderbook updates.
+You cannot use the Python SDK; implement everything from scratch.
-- You have the option of building a sync or async websocket client to stream data.
-If you choose a synchronous design, use threading and locks to handle race conditions where appropriate.
-If you use async websockets, ensure that your entire app is async in nature.
-It is important to remain consistent in how you build!
+- You can build a synchronous or asynchronous WebSocket client.
+If you choose synchronous, use threading and locks to handle race conditions.
+For asynchronous, ensure the entire app follows the async paradigm.
+Consistency is key.
-- Focus on the orderbook for BTC on the Aribtrum One blockchain.
-There are many tickers and chains you can choose from, but keep it simple for this case study:
+- Focus on the BTC orderbook on the Arbitrum One blockchain:
-  - `product_id: 2` (vertex uses product_id instead of ticker; BTC has product-id of 2)
+  - `product_id: 2` (BTC has a `product_id` of 2)
-  - `wss: wss://gateway.prod.vertexprotocol.com/v1/ws`
+  - WebSocket URL: `wss://gateway.prod.vertexprotocol.com/v1/ws`
-- Proper error handling and reconnection handlers are important as a failure in the websocket to consistently stream will be seen as an incomplete case study.
+- Implement proper error handling and reconnection mechanisms to ensure a reliable stream.

 ### Orderbook Builder

-- The internal orderbook should be populated with live data obtained from Vertex using the websocket client.
+- Populate the internal orderbook with live data from the WebSocket client.
-- Remember that you will receive order book updates from the websocket, so do not assume that you will get the full orderbook on every message.
+- Handle partial updates, as you won't receive the full orderbook on every message.
-- You will want to be able to display the final orderbook somehow when we run your code from the entry point, so keep this in mind when you are building.
-- At a minimum, you shoud ensure that orderbooks are valid
+- Ensure the orderbook is valid:
   - Bids < Asks
   - Quantities > 0
-  - Bids > 0 & Asks < inf
+  - Bids > 0 & Asks < ∞

 ### Entry Point

-- Provide us with the ability to start the websocket, use the Orderbook builder to assemble orderbooks, and display the live internal orderbook to the user.
+- Provide a way to start the WebSocket, use the Orderbook Builder to assemble orderbooks, and display the live orderbook to the user.
-- Add instructions for the entry point in a README file.
+- Add detailed instructions for the entry point in the README file.
-- Attempt to target ~1sec latency between the live Vertex orderbook and the internally assembled orderbook you display.
-No need to build a verification system, just eyeball that your internal orderbook feed is accurate.
+- Aim for ~1-second latency between the live Vertex orderbook and your internal orderbook.
+No need for a verification system; just ensure accuracy by inspection.

 ### Additional Considerations

-- Error handling: Implement robust error handling mechanisms to handle various scenarios, such as invalid requests or failed executions.
+- **Error Handling:** Implement robust error handling for various scenarios, such as invalid requests or failed executions.
-- Logging: Implement logging to capture relevant events and debug information for monitoring and troubleshooting purposes.
+- **Logging:** Include logging to capture relevant events and debug information.
-- Assumptions: Feel free to make assumptions on the unclear parts of the case study, one of our job is making assumptions with limited knowledge we get from exchanges.
+- **Assumptions:** Feel free to make reasonable assumptions where the case study details are unclear.
+Part of the task is to handle such ambiguities effectively.

 ### Documentation for Vertex

-You can find the full, extensive documentation of Vertex in [Vertex Documentation](https://docs.vertexprotocol.com/developer-resources/api):
+You can find the extensive documentation of Vertex [here](https://docs.vertexprotocol.com/developer-resources/api).

 ## Contributing